 As a web-based service, Google Docs is available on any desktop platform with a modern browser.
 That includes Windows, MacOS, Linux, Chrome OS, and (in some cases) even mobile platforms running in compatibility mode.
 Apps for Google Docs are available for Android and iOS.
 An Internet connection is required on the desktop unless you’ve previously enabled your Google Drive files to be available offline on your Chromebook.
 You’ll also need a Google account to log in and create documents on Google Docs.

 Microsoft Word and Google Docs can also be augmented with add-on tools from third-party developers.
-Microsoft Word (as a subset of Office) is available for Windows and MacOS, and it comes pre-installed on Windows Phone devices.
-Free Word clients are also available for Android and iOS, and Office 365 is available on the web for modern browsers.
+Microsoft Word (as a subset of Office or Microsoft 365) is available for Windows and MacOS.
+Free Word clients are also available for Android and iOS, and Microsoft 365 is available on the web for modern browsers.

 All saves on a Google Doc are not only automatically uploaded to the cloud, but a separate file is created each time a change is made.
 Microsoft does allow users to sync, edit, and open Word documents online, but that will require you to either set up OneDrive backup with Microsoft Office 2019 files or possess a Microsoft 365 subscription.

 Cost comparison options

 Google Docs is generally free to access and use for individuals and personal use.
-But a business version of Google’s productivity apps suite (Google Workspace) is available starting at $5 per user per month, but most individual users won’t need its administrator controls or live support.
+But a business version of Google’s productivity apps suite (Google Workspace) is available starting at $6 per user per month, but most individual users won’t need its administrator controls or live support.

-A standard, stand-alone version of Microsoft Office is available for a one-time purchase of $149.99, which enables you to install it on one computer only.
+A standard, stand-alone version of Microsoft Office is available for a one-time purchase of $150, which enables you to install it on one computer only.
 Microsoft 365 Personal which requires a subscription of $7 per month or $70 per year, is for one person but can be used on “up to five devices at the same time.”
 Depending on your work or school, a free copy may be available to you, but most users need to pay at least something for Word.